 For MsgA PUSCH transmission, if the UE is not configured with msgA-PUSCH-DMRS-CDM-group, the UE shall assume that 2 DM-RS CDM groups are configured.
 Otherwise, msgA-PUSCH-DMRS-CDM-group indicates which DM-RS CDM group to use from the set of {0,1}.

-For MsgA PUSCH transmission, if the UE is not configured with msgA-PUSCH-NrofPort, the UE shall assume that 4 ports are configured per DM-RS CDM groups.
+For MsgA PUSCH transmission, if the UE is not configured with msgA-PUSCH-NrofPort, the UE shall assume that 4 ports are configured per DM-RS CDM group for double-symbol DM-RS.
 Otherwise, msgA-PUSCH-NrofPort with value of 0 indicates the first port per DM-RS CDM group, while a value of 1 indicates the first two ports per DM-RS CDM group.

 *** Unchanged text is omitted ***